BISO Home > USNC/IUPsyS Homepage > USNC/IUPsyS Activities and Events International Collaborations Workshops

-|27th International Congress of Psychology
+International Congress of Psychology

 The USNC/IUPsyS has organized two workshops that address international collaborative research.
 The first workshop, held in 2006, looked at the multiple benefits of research extending across national boundaries and describes factors common among successful collaborations.
 This workshop was informed by a survey of social scientists who have led cross-national projects.
 Several dimensions of collaborative processes, such as research planning, methodological issues, organizational concerns, varied training approaches, and funding needs receive critical attention in the report.
 The report on the 2006 workshop,International Collaborations in Behavioral and Social Sciences, you can view it, purchase it, or download it for free.

 Encouraging and increasing the involvement of graduate students and early-career scientists is a high priority of the USNC/IUPsyS.
-Through a grant from the National Science Foundation, in collaboration with the American Psychological Association, the APA-USNC Travel Mentor Program provides partial travel support for graduate students and early career scientists to attend the International Congresses of Psychology.
+Through a grant from the National Science Foundation, in collaboration with the American Psychological Association, the APA-USNC Travel Mentor Program has provided partial travel support for graduate students and early career scientists to attend the International Congresses of Psychology.